 In some of our destinations, we also offer Care placements for volunteers who want to work with the elderly.
 Volunteers can help care for the elderly in Bolivia, Costa Rica, Fiji, Jamaica and Romania.

-As a care volunteer working with children in orphanages or care centres, you would be helping the kids to learn life-skills that parents would normally teach.
-By getting involved in the day-to-day running of an orphanage - making sure children are fed, washed and dressed, and paying them personal attention - you will be making a really positive impact on their lives.
+As a care volunteer working with children in care centres, you would be helping the kids to learn life-skills that parents would normally teach.
+By getting involved in the day-to-day running of a care centre - making sure children are fed, washed and dressed, and paying them personal attention - you will be making a really positive impact on their lives.

 There is always scope for any talents or interests you may have to be utilized.
 Art & crafts or music are always popular activities and many care placements have outside areas where sports and games can be played.
 Many volunteers also help to educate the children in personal hygiene and social skills.